-DHS employees, contractors, subcontractors, and grantees perform an important service by reporting what they reasonably believe to be evidence of wrongdoing, and they should never be subject to or threatened with reprisal for doing so.
-The OIGâ€™s Whistleblower Ombudsperson program carries out a number of key functions, including:
+DHS employees, contractors, subcontractors, and grantees perform an important service by reporting what they reasonably believe to be evidence of wrongdoing, and the law protects them from threatened or actual reprisal for doing so.
+The OIG’s Whistleblower Protection program carries out a number of key functions, including:

 The information and linked materials accessible from this page are intended to serve as educational tools for DHS employees and supervisors about whistleblower protections.